 In an autoimmune disorder Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
+What triggers an autoimmune disorder is not known.
 Symptoms vary depending... read more , antibodies or cells produced by the body attack the body’s own tissues.
 Many autoimmune disorders affect connective tissue and a variety of organs.
 Connective tissue is the structural tissue that gives strength to joints, tendons, ligaments, and blood vessels.

 Autoimmune rheumatic disorders include